 Taking Hints from Hogwarts: UOW’s First Year Law Immersion Program

-Associate Professor Cassandra Sharp, Karina Murray, Dr Trish Mundy
+Associate Professor Cassandra Sharp, Karina Murray, Associate Professor Trish Mundy

 This is a group project which brings together a number of academics within the first year program and LIRC.
 It uses an empirical and interdisciplinary methodology, blending law and cultural studies, to explore the influence of popular culture on legal education.
 This project offers a new scholarly perspective on how law students use representations of law in popular culture to create and construct identity and ethical meaning.

 Sharp C, Bond M, Mundy T, Murray K, Quilter J, Taking Hints from Hogwarts: UOW’s First Year Immersion Program (2013) Journal of Australasian Law Teachers Association (forthcoming).

 Good Practice Guide for Independent Children's Lawyers Meeting with Children

 Felicity Bell is working on a project with the Centre for Children and Young People at Southern Cross University, and New South Wales Legal Aid, to create a guide for children’s lawyers about best practices in meeting with children.
 Informed by research and by the voices of children and young people, this guide is intended to be an easy-to-use and informative resource.
 This practical project complements Felicity’s academic work around the practices of lawyers meeting with children.